dazeb/pelican-panel-installer/README.md

 ```shell
 ./install_wings.sh
 ```

+### What the script does:
+- Checks and installs Docker if not already installed.
+- Checks and installs Docker Compose if not already installed.
+- Creates necessary directories and downloads the Wings executable.
+- Configures Wings by prompting the user to paste the configuration from the Pelican host.
+- Starts Wings in debug mode to ensure it runs without errors.
+- Daemonizes Wings using systemd to run it as a background service.

 The script will ask you to copy the configuration from your Pelican host.
 Paste the config in the file and press `ctrl+x`, then `y`, then `enter` and the script will proceed.